-1. Stainless Steel Bunka Knives: Features, Pros and Cons
+1. Stainless Steel Bunka Knives: Pros and Cons

 Stainless steel contains at least 10.5% chromium, creating a protective layer that resists corrosion and staining.
 Premium Japanese stainless alloys like VG-10 and Ginsan deliver excellent performance in modern Bunka designs.
 These steels combine traditional Japanese craftsmanship with contemporary durability.